Patients who have undergone a procedure using IV sedation dentistry will tell you it is a simple, relaxing way to experience dentistry.

 There is no need to be nervous about having sedation dentistry at our practice.
 We are licensed by the Royal College of Dental Surgeons of Ontario, and you will find that we are respectful and professional at all times.

-Sedation dentistry is closely regulated by law, and there are two sedative states at which we can administer your treatment: mild sedation, or IV sedation.
+Sedation dentistry is closely regulated by law, and there are two sedative states at which we can administer your treatment: mild sedation, or moderate (IV) sedation.

 How are sedatives administered?

 - Inhalation — Nitrous oxide, or laughing gas, is the most frequently used method for easing mild to moderate anxiety.
 Recovery is quick so you can resume your normal activities immediately.

 - Oral — An extremely common technique for dental sedation is oral sedation.
 It is easy and does not require the use of needles.
 You will be given a prescription pill which, taken about an hour before your appointment, will have you fully relaxed by the time you start your appointment.

 - Intravenous (IV) — IV Sedation, which involves an injection of sedative drugs into the arm can result in sedation within a short amount of time